dowely/movie-platform/README.md

 # movie-platform

-This is a full-stack web application for exploring the cinema world.
+Full-stack web application for exploring the cinema world.

 ## MVP 1: